joelegner/voided_shaft/docs/report.md

 ![Real-World Load Combination on FDOT Demonstration Shaft Interaction Diagram](./images/real-world-demo-shaft-interaction.png){ width=5in }

 The load combination falls within the interaction envelope of the voided shaft foundation.
-This means the voided shaft concept can feasibly safely support a real-world transmission line structure, further validating the concept.
+This means the voided shaft concept is feasible and can safely support a real-world transmission line structure, further validating the concept.

 # Structural Capacity Testing (TODO)